johnmanny/meets/README.md

 ## Description:

-***Revision Author:*** John Nemeth
+***Author:*** John Nemeth

 ***Sources:*** Previous projects, class material, API documentation, example code, and other sources specifically listed in files.

-***Functionality:*** V1 Dev build is only designed to work with -8 GMT events and calendars.
+***Functionality:*** V1 Dev build is only designed to work with -8 GMT events and calendars(hence only one time sent in generated email).
 App developed utilizing multiple calendars owned between 2 or 3 accounts.
 Comparisons between calendars are made using the accessrole of the given calendar.
 So, when invitations are managed, the accessrole the logged in account has (logged in through oauth2 system for google cals)